-The procedure was completed with the help of a refractor.
+The procedure was completed with the help of a refractor by using destructive method.
 Just a drop of the sample solution was used to take the measurement on the detector.
-The proportion of light's speed through a sample to its speed in a vacuum was used to represent the TSS value, which was given as a percentage of brix.
+The proportion of light's speed through a sample to its speed in a vacuum was used to represent the TSS value, which was given as a percentage of brix (digital refractometer for brix analysis in foods-HI96801).